Sister Morphine

 "Sister Morphine" is a song written by Marianne Faithfull, Mick Jagger and Keith Richards.
 Faithfull released the original version of the song as the B-side to her Decca Records single "Something Better" on 21 February 1969.
 A different version was released two years later by the Rolling Stones for their 1971 album Sticky Fingers.
-Jagger produced the track.

 Recording and composition

 The personnel for the Faithfull version are Marianne on vocals, Jagger on acoustic guitar, Ry Cooder on slide guitar and bass guitar, Jack Nitzsche on piano and organ, and Charlie Watts on drums.
-It was recorded during the Let It Bleed sessions.
+It was recorded during the Beggars Banquet sessions.

 The original UK Decca single credited Faithfull as a co-writer, but when London Records issued the single in the United States, her name was omitted, as it was from the credit on Sticky Fingers.
 After a legal battle Faithfull retained her rights as a co-author, acknowledged by the 1994 Virgin Records reissue of the Stones' album catalogue from Sticky Fingers through Steel Wheels.

+The meaning of the lyrics is not clear.
+Initially widely interpreted as a tale of waking up after overdosing, Jagger later stated that “It’s about a man after an accident, really”, although the nature of the accident is not mentioned in the song, such as whether it was accidentally overdosing or some other accident and the person is merely craving drugs for the pain.
+In 2018, Faithfull told writer Kris Needs that the song was “my self-portrait in a dark mirror, my miniature gothic masterpiece, my celebration of death.”